davidbritch/davidbritch.github.io/_pages/books.md

 title: "Books"
 ---

-Over the years I wrote a number of books, which are now all obsolete.
-However, they're listed below as a record of some of the technologies I worked with, and for archival purposes.
+Over the years I wrote a number of books.
+They're listed below as a record of some of the technologies I worked with, and for archival purposes.

 [![Enterprise Application Patterns using Xamarin.Forms](/assets/images/books/enterprise-application-patterns.png){: .align-center}](https://aka.ms/xamarinpatternsebook)